whosonfirst/go-whosonfirst-du/README.md

 # go-whosonfirst-stats

-Go tools for generating usage stats for Who's On First
+Go tools for generating statistics for Who's On First documents.

 ## Install

-You will need to have both `Go` (specifically a version of Go more recent than 1.7 so let's just assume you need [Go 1.9](https://golang.org/dl/) or higher) and the `make` programs installed on your computer.
+You will need to have both `Go` (specifically a version of Go more recent than 1.7 so let's just assume you need [Go 1.10](https://golang.org/dl/) or higher) and the `make` programs installed on your computer.
 Assuming you do just type:

 ```
 make bin